jonatas/sql-data-science-training/training.md

 ## Sum

-* What is the city that rains more?
+> What is the city that rains more?

+## Season

-* Choose a city and investigate the season of the city?
+> Choose a city and investigate the season of the city?

+## Views

+Create views for:

+* ny view: fix the time zone shift
+* ny_winter: filter only winter days
+* ny_summer: filter only summer days

+Use CTEs for minor queries that you're not going to explore further.

 ## Partitions